 “He was a great kid who dominated games,” Prescott’s high school football coach, Rodney Guin, told The Shreveport Times. ”He was a pleasure to coach — as were all the Prescott boys.”

-These are tough times with the coronavirus pandemic and COVID-19 outbreak, and it just got even tougher for the Prescott brothers and their family.
+As if life during the coronavirus pandemic and COVID-19 outbreak wasn’t hard enough, it got even tougher for the Prescott brothers and their family.

 It’s been a tough offseason for Dallas Cowboys quarterback Dak Prescott.
 Most notably, nearly four months have passed since Jace Prescott’s sudden and tragic death.
 And for the first time since that day, the star quarterback opened up about his brother.

 “It’s tough, obviously.
 He meant a lot to my family.
 He meant a lot to me.
 He’s part of the reason I am a quarterback.
 When I was a little kid, he is the reason that I first started throwing the football.Advertisement